Farlein/College_Dropout/README.md

-# College_Dropout
+# College Dropout
-Final codes for college dropout prediction
+This is a repository to store final codes for college dropout prediction